Providence: God's care for usIntroduction

-Providence is God's active maintenance and organization of creation, and of his chosen people.
+Providence is God's active maintenance and organization of creation, with particular reference to the Christian community.
 It is one of the special blessings given to members of the Kingdom of God.

 There are problems with both these views.
-The first one implies that God has nothing to do with our world: history, human society, natural events - everything moves haphazardly onward.
-The other implies that God is behind natural disasters.
-He causes the earthquake that destroys thousands of people.
+The first one implies that God has nothing to do with his creation: history, human society, natural events - everything moves haphazardly forward.
+The other implies that God is behind natural disasters; he causes the earthquake that destroys thousands of people.

 To what extent then does God involve himself in our world, and in particular, our personal lives?
-This is a very important question.
-How we answer it will affect how we serve Jesus.
-It will affect our prayer life and how we handle tragedy.
-It will determine how we handle a question like: "Why did God let this happen to me?"
+How we answer this question will affect the way we serve Jesus: it will affect our prayer life and how we handle tragedy; it will determine how we handle a question like "Why did God let this happen to me?"

 The Holy Spirit actively involves himself in the day-to-day affairs of our world by maintaining the creation and by intervening in, and organizing, nature and human affairs.
 He does this to bring in the Father's Kingdom.
 Let us look in more detail at God's providential involvement in our world:

-This is God's work, through the Holy Spirit, of maintaining the universe in line with his created order.
+This is God's work, through the Holy Spirit, of maintaining the universe in line with his design.

-He maintains the created order in the following ways:-
+Our Creator God maintains his design-plan in the following ways:-

 ii) Orders society.
 He generally maintains orderly government, Rom.13.
-One important reason for this is that peace and security give greater opportunities for the preaching of the gospel, Acts 17:26-27.
+One important reason for this is that peace and security give greater opportunities for the preaching of the gospel, Act.17:26-27.
 When you think about it, left to ourselves, we couldn't even govern a chicken-coup.

 iii) Restrains evil.
 At this present moment, the full force of evil is restrained and will not be able to break out until just before Jesus' return, Job 1:12, 2:6, 2 Thes.2.
 If this was not so we would destroy ourselves within weeks.
-For the present, our world is ordered so that good usually triumphs over evil.
-We humans have always been fascinated by this fact.
-Note how many adventure or science-fiction stories deal with the theme of the triumph of good over evil.
+For the present, our world is ordered so that good usually triumphs over evil, a fact which has always fascinated humanity.
+Note how many adventure or science-fiction stories that deal with the theme of the triumph of good over evil.

-So is God the cause of the earthquake that destroys thousands of lives?
-No. Natural calamities are part of the self-maintaining, re-creative forces of nature which are disrupted by human rebellion.
+So, is God the cause of the earthquake that destroys thousands of lives?
+No. Natural calamities are part of the self-maintaining, re-creative forces of nature which have been disrupted by human rebellion.
 God simply restrains the self destructive forces set in motion by our rebellion and so maintains his creation to fulfill his ultimate plans for it.

-This is God's activity, through the Holy Spirit, of intervening in and organizing nature and the affairs of humanity, so that finally in the Last Day, his Kingdom will be set up in great power and glory, Eph.1:11 God has chosen to use his people as the means of bringing in his Kingdom.
-So it is, that as we work for him we find that he actively involves himself by intervening in and controlling nature and the affairs of society, people about us, and ourselves.
+This is God's activity, through the Holy Spirit, of intervening in and organizing nature and the affairs of humanity, so that in the last day, his Kingdom will be set up in great power and glory, Eph.1:11.
+God has chosen to use his people as the means of bringing in his Kingdom.
+So it is, that as we work for him we find that he actively involves himself human affairs.

 i) Preserving his people for service.
 Protecting us from evil and enabling us to stand against temptation.